jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 ```
 // Using a proxy with a prefilter
 $.ajaxPrefilter(function( options, originalOptions, jqXHR ) {
 	if ( options.crossDomain ) {
 		options.url = "http://mydomain.net/proxy/" + encodeURIComponent( options.url );
 		options.crossDomain = false;
 	}
 });
 ```

 You can pass in an optional argument before the callback function that specifies which `dataTypes` you'd like the prefilter to be applied to.
 For example, if we want our prefilter to only apply to `JSON` and `script` requests, we'd do:

 ```
-// Using the optional dataTypes argument">
+// Using the optional dataTypes argument
 $.ajaxPrefilter( "json script", function( options, originalOptions, jqXHR ) {
 	// do all of the prefiltering here, but only for
 	// requests that indicate a dataType of "JSON" or "script"
 });
 ```